The 17 Best Basketball Movies of All Time

 Stars: Ben Affleck

-A former basketball star confronts addiction and grief by returning to coach high school hoops.
-What makes it different is its quiet focus on healing rather than championships.
+A former basketball star overcomes addiction and grief by going back to coach at a high school.
+The difference with this approach is that it pays quiet attention to healing rather than to winning championships.

 10. The Basketball Diaries